francescoraves483/ms-van3t-CAM2CEM/README.md

 ## IEEE 802.11p

 The IEEE 802.11p access technology sample application relies on a V2V scenario with eight regulated intersections.
-All the vehicles are configured to send both CAMs and CEMs.
+All vehicles are configured to send both CAMs and CEMs.

 The simulation can be started with: